Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 }
 ```

+So far we get the current value if we ask for it (pull principle), but nothing happens after a Signal changes.

 ## Fuel the Engine with Effects

 Side effects are essentially the part that makes Signals move and brings our applications to life.